Brief History of Hitler’s headquarters in Wolf’s Lair

 Reduced ticket (students) costs 10 PLN, children under 6 free entrance

-The ticked may be paid with cash or a card at the entrance, and there is no time limit for the sightseeing.
+The ticket may be paid with cash or a card at the entrance, and there is no time limit for the sightseeing.
 You may visit the place on your own or hire a guide at the parking.
-If you travel with a dog, you may take him on site provided it is kept with the leash and wears a muzzle.
+If you travel with a dog, you may take him on-site provided it is kept with a leash and wears a muzzle.